A safe community

 2019 [PDF, 850KB]

 Highlights and achievements

 We are very proud of the work done by both students and staff to help make UWA a safer place.
-Since the last national survey on this topic in 2016, as a community we have:
+Since the first national survey on this topic in 2016, some of our key initiatives have included:

-- Formed the UWA Safer Communities Working Group and launched the Safer Communities Award.
+- Formed the UWA Safer Communities Working Group in partnership with the UWA Student Guild and launched the Safer Communities Award.

-- Launched Step Up Bystander Intervention Training and trained a large number of students and staff to safely intervene if they see someone in trouble.
+- Launched Step Up Bystander Intervention Training and trained over 1,500 students and staff to safely intervene if they hear or see disrespect.

 - Commissioned a review of sexual misconduct within the college setting.
 The majority of recommendations made in the review have since been endorsed and implemented by all colleges and this work is still ongoing.

-- Implemented the Ask for Angela initiative at the UWA Tav.
+- Implemented the Ask for Angela initiative at the UWA Tavern.